gaurav1780/comp1010practicalClassMaterial/week 9 - lists/workshopLists.md

 ### Question 13

 Store, in a variable `hasNeg`, the value `true`, if there are one or more negative items in the list, and `false` otherwise.
+Hint: you've already counted the number of negatives, no need to re-loop.

 ### Question 14